thomaswruss/workflow-svg.js/README.md

+This project is now archived.
+If anyone is interested in continuing it, please contact me.

 # workflow-svg.js
 *workflow-svg.js* is a JS Library to present and edit workflows as SVG.
 You can move entities and define connections between them.
 It is simple to include and configure it for your project.
 Take a look at a real example on [https://thomaswruss.github.io/workflow-svg.js/](https://thomaswruss.github.io/workflow-svg.js/).